-1 Int rodu ction6 2 Me ethoo dology 2.1 Eval uation Criteria for the Case Studies 3 De man d Scenarios10 3.1 Scer nario 1: Researcher-Led Consumption10 3.2 Scer nario 2: Institution-Led Consumption11 3.3 Scer nario 3: Demand Aggregator-Facilitated Consumption12 4 Ca se St udies14 4.1 Case e Study 1: Practical Experiences of Voucher Use - HNSciCloud and OCRE14 4.2 H2(020 Case Virtu e Study 2: Practical Experiences of Public-to-Public Service Provision supported by the ual Access mechanism 4.3 Case e Study 3: Public-to-Public Cooperation with Cost-Recovery Mechanisms29 4.4 Iaa S Fr Case ame e Study 4: Practical Experiences with Demand Aggregation: SURFnet and the GÉANT work 5 Со nclus sions42 6 Re ferer nces45 A ope ndi> c I. VAT A ope ndi> cII.
-What it means to be a broker of commercial services51 A ope ndi> < III.
-Comparison of Buying Routes53
+1 Introdu iction 6 2 Method dology 8 2.1 Eva luation Criteria for the Case Studies 8 3 Deman d Scenarios 10 3.1 Scei nario 1: Researcher-Led Consumption 10 3.2 Scei nario 2: Institution-Led Consumption 11 3.3 Scei nario 3: Demand Aggregator-Facilitated Consumption 12 4 Case St udies 14 4.1 Cas e Study 1: Practical Experiences of Voucher Use - HNSciCloud and OCRE 14 4.2 H20 e Study 2: Practical Experiences of Public-to-Public Service Provision supported ual Access mechanism • 4.3 Cas e Study 3: Public-to-Public Cooperation with Cost-Recovery Mechanisms 30 4.4 laas e Study 4: Practical Experiences with Demand Aggregation: SURFnet and the work 5 Conside erations on an EOSC Legal Entity as CPB 43 6 Conclus sions 49 7 Referer nces 52 Α ppei ndix I. VAT 56 Α ppei ndix II.
+Being a Broker of Commercial Services 57 Α ppei ndix III.
+Comparison of Spot Buying Routes 59 Α ppei ndix IV.
+Contracts Excluded from the Scope of the Directive 2014/24/EU 61

-Executive Summary
+Executive summary

-The EC's ambition for an EOSC that enables 1.7 million European researchers and 70 million professionals to carry out data driven data science requires the application of procurement and business models that balance legal, financial, operational and technical considerations.
+The EC's ambition for an EOSC that enables 1.7 million European researchers and 70 million professionals to carry out data-driven data science requires the application of procurement and business models that balance legal, financial, operational, and technical considerations.

-This study is produced following recommendations in earlier EOSC Hub deliverables [R3] by considering case studies from EOSC-related projects and user demand scenarios that represent how a high proportion of the 71.7 million users could access EOSC resources.
+This study is produced following recommendations in earlier EOSC Hub deliverables [R3] by considering case studies from EOSC-related projects and user demand scenarios that represent how a high proportion of the potential 71.7 million users could access EOSC resources.

-Commonly required services for data science is in the domain of storage and compute, and these are available in a global commercial market exceeding \$31 billion [R53] and through sharing of resources amongst public research organisations.
+Services for data science are commonly required in the domain of storage and compute, and these are available in a global commercial market exceeding \$31 billion [R53], and through the sharing of resources among public research organisations.

-In the currently planned elements for EOSC, the EOSC Exchange should allow the access to these services, regardless of if they are from public or private providers.
-This study has considered a number of practices in accessing such services, and these are explained more fully within the report.
+In the currently planned elements for EOSC, the EOSC Exchange should allow access to these services, regardless of if they are from public or private providers.
+This study has considered a number of practices for accessing such services, and these are explained more fully within the report.
+In particular, it has considered three most commons demand-side scenarios: researchers, institutions, and demand aggregators.
+Based on them, it has analysed for case studies with different underpinning business models: use of vouchers, public-to-public service provision supported by the H2020 Virtual Access mechanism, public-to-public cooperation with cost-recovery mechanisms and demand aggregation.
+Each case study was evaluated according to defined criteria.
+The resulting analysis led to the formulation of the following key messages: